bcbio/bcbio-nextgen/docs/contents/bulk_rnaseq.md

 Project directory:
 ```
+├── counts
+    ├── tximport-counts.csv -- gene-level counts for DE analysis generated from salmon counts by tximport
+    ├── bcbio-se.rds -- SummarizedExperiment object with all counts
 ├── annotated_combined.counts -- gene counts with symbols from featureCounts (don't use this)
 ├── bcbio-nextgen-commands.log -- commands run by bcbio
 ├── bcbio-nextgen.log -- logging information from bcbio run